Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Fate of retained gas

 where the accretion efficiency $\eta$ is typically $0.1$ for BH accretors, $0.2$ for NS accretors, and $10^{-4}$ for WD accretors \citep{Frank2002}.
 Therefore, using Equation~\ref{eq:BH1}, for gas mass $M_{\text{gas}}=10^4\,\text{M}_\odot$ contained in a characteristic radius of $1\,{\text{pc}}$, in a GC with escape speed $v_{\text{esc}} = 60\,\text{km}/\text{s}$ and for $\sqrt{v^2 + c_\text{s}^2} = 10\,\text{km}/\text{s}$, a black hole of mass $10\,{\text{M}}_\odot$ will accrete gas at a rate of $\dot{M}=2.4\times 10^{-7}\,{\text{M}}_\odot/{\text{yr}}$.
 Then, using Equations~\ref{eq:GasBind} and \ref{eq:AccLum}, Bondi-Hoyle accretion onto a single BH can potentially deposit sufficient energy into the gas to unbind all of it in about $10\,{\text{kyr}}$, assuming maximally effective energy deposition.
 For a single NS accretor, due to its lower mass compared to BH accretors, the gas removal timescale is longer but still short, being a few $100\,{\text{kyr}}$.
 In contrast, single WDs have a gas removal timescale of the order of $100\,{\text{Myr}}$ due to their lower mass and much lower accretion efficiency (and accretion rate).
 However, a reasonable WD population will reduce the timescale to less than $1\,\text{Myr}$.

 In realistic scenarios, feedback from B-H accretion may be delayed by the birth kicks received by the BH and NS accretors.
 These kicks can be sufficiently large to remove many BHs and NSs from globular clusters.
 Those that do remain bound to their birth cluster are expected to be located initially at larger radii and certainly outside of any gas cloud forming within the central core of a cluster.
 The heavier BHs and NSs will, however, sink back to the core via dynamical friction within a few $100\,\text{Myr}$ \citep[for example, ][]{DaviesBenz1995, Morscher2015}.
 Furthermore, feedback from individual black holes may be significantly beamed, which would imply that hundreds of compact objects may be needed to affect the gas reservoir.
 In addition, the feedback process from a given BH or NS (or a BH subcluster) may self-regulate B-H accretion onto them, rather than depositing energy into the whole reservoir, thus reducing the accretion rate and the overall feedback.
-The onset of feedback via accretion onto BHs and NSs may therefore be effectively delayed.
+The onset of feedback via accretion onto BHs and NSs may therefore be effectively delayed, although detailed simulations are required to understand the relevant timescales over which this feedback channel becomes active.

 Another important aspect to remember is that only some of the accretion luminosity will be absorbed by the gas.
 Firstly, gas may be sufficiently optically thin to allow a fraction of the radiation to escape the cluster.
 The optical thickness of the gas cloud, from its centre to its outer radius, can be estimated by assuming Thomson scattering, representing the upper limit of gas opacity: